vorir/CCSupport/README.md

 ## Running the bot
-Run the bot using PM2 or another Node process manager to ensure maximum availability.
+Run the index.js file using PM2 or another Node process manager to ensure maximum availability.